pratoshhhh/nectere/README.md

-An AI agent that joins a meeting and participates like a human.
+AI agent that joins a meeting and participates like a human.
 Useful for product demos, sales meetings, weekly meetings, etc.

 Inspired by: https://github.com/recallai/voice-agent-demo